Category: Spiritual

 You and I are Brilliant

-LOL, my dad (Rodney Turner) was a character, always the joker and always the one to say something outrageous, however, sometimes he spoke some gems.
-In all seriousness, the above statement taken literally is outrageous, pompous and a little cheeky but when we understand our true nature as souls the statement get some legs.
-You see, all of us from the single cell organism to biologically complex humans are essentially souls having a physical experience and what is the nature of the soul?
-It is as brilliant as the sun and it “illuminates the entire body by consciousness,” says Krishna in the classic scripture known as the Bhagavad-gita.
+LOL, my dad (Rodney Turner) was a character, always the joker and always the one to say something outrageous; however, sometimes he spoke some gems.
+In all seriousness, the above statement taken literally is outrageous, pompous, and a little cheeky, but when we understand our true nature as souls, the statement gets some legs.
+You see, all of us, from the single-cell organism to biologically complex humans, are essentially souls having a physical experience, and what is the nature of the soul?
+It is as brilliant as the sun, and it “illuminates the entire body by consciousness,” says Krishna in the classic scripture known as the Bhagavad-gita.

 Wrinkles, reduced vision, hearing, and memory are all reminders (clues) that this body (temple) we call “home” is on borrowed time and at any time it can be taken away and we will be forced to evacuate and move to another physical shell.
 Unless of course, we are successful in raising our awareness to such a state that we are fully detached from this material world and purified of the ensnaring desires of lust, greed, and anger.
 Then, according to the Bhagavad-gita, we can transcend the bond of material nature and move into the higher spiritual frequencies.